Instagram and teens: How to keep your kids safe

 IS 17 THE NEW 13?

 Ever wonder why 13 is the age kids can be on Instagram and other social media apps?
-It’s because the Children’s Online Privacy Protection Act went into effect in 2000 — before today’s teenagers were even born (and when Facebook cofounder Mark Zuckberg was just a teen himself, for that matter).
+It’s because the Children’s Online Privacy Protection Act went into effect in 2000 — before today’s teenagers were even born (and when Facebook CEO Mark Zuckerberg was just a teen himself, for that matter).

 The goal was to protect kids’ online privacy by requiring websites and online services to disclose clear privacy policies and get parents’ consent before gathering personal information on their kids, among other things.
 To comply, social media companies have generally banned kids under 13 from signing up for their services, although it’s been widely documented that kids sign up anyway, either with or without their parents’ permission.

-Note: This story has been updated to correct the spelling of Facebook’s CEO’s name.
-It’s Mark Zuckerberg, not Zuckberg.